This Week’s Catechism – 6/9

 Thoughts

-• Below is taken from Training Hearts, Teaching Minds page 227.
+• Below is take from Training Hearts, Teaching Minds catechism question 72

 Discussion Questions